NFL Presents: Emergency Preparedness in Sports

-On Tuesday, January 31, from 8:00 - 8:45 PM ET, NFL Chief Medical Officer Dr. Allen Sills will lead a discussion about the emergency action plans in place at each NFL game, how other professional leagues approach preparedness, and what sports at all levels can do to be prepared for a range of emergency scenarios.
-The discussion will feature perspective from:
+On Tuesday, January 31, NFL Chief Medical Officer Dr. Allen Sills led a discussion about the emergency action plans in place at each NFL game, how other professional sports leagues approach emergency preparedness, and how sports teams and organizations at all levels can prepare for life-threatening situations.
+The full webinar is available to view below.

+Panelists discussed the nature of different leagues' emergency action plans and their role in ensuring that medical staff are equipped to deliver best-in-class care to players in an emergency situation.
+The discussion also explored tactics for staying prepared throughout the season (including pre-game meetings and rehearsing responses to potential scenarios) along with the importance of communication and collaboration across club medical, training, and coaching staffs.

 - Dr. Douglas Casa, CEO, Korey Stringer Institute